musahibrahimali/flaskify/README.md

 A sample project showing how to build a scalable, maintainable, modular Flask API with a heavy emphasis on testing.

-_This is an example project using the structure proposed in [this blog post](http://alanpryorjr.com/2019-05-20-flask-api-example/)._

 ## Running the app

 Preferably, first create a virtualenv and activate it, perhaps with the following command: